abbeyperini/100-days-of-code/log.md

 ### Day 19: October 8, Thursday

-**Today's Progress**: Created some basic CSS templates to use for future assigments and reformatted an old readme.
+**Today's Progress**: Created some basic CSS templates to use for future assignments and reformatted an old readme.

 **Link(s) to work** https://github.com/abbeyperini/DC_HTML_CSS/blob/master/README.md